renpy/renpy/sphinx/source/layeredimage.rst

 multiple layers, with all layers corresponding to the attribute being shown (the if_also and if_not properties can change this).

 An attribute takes an attribute name.
-It can also take two keyworks.
+It can also take two keywords.
 The``default`` keyword indicates that the attribute should be present by default if no attribute in its group conflicts.
 The ``null`` keyword prevents Ren'Py from automatically searching for a displayable corresponding to this attribute, which is useful to have an attribute that is intended solely for use with `if_all`, `if_any`, or `if_not`.

-If the displayable is not present it will be computer from the layer, group, and attribute name, using the layered image's format function.
+If the displayable is not present, it will be computed from the name of the layer, group, group variant, and attribute, by replacing all spaces with underscores and using underscores to combine everything together.
+So if we have an image named "augustina", the group "eyes" and the name "closed", the image "augustina_eyes_closed" will be used.
+(The layered image's format function is used to do this, defaulting to :func:`layeredimage.format_function`.)
-(Which defaults to :func:`layeredimage.format_function`.)

 If an attribute is not inside a group, it's placed in a group with the same name, but that group is not used to compute the displayable name.